Lethukuthula-Sibiya/Lethukuthula-Sibiya/README.md

    - Knowledge of various programming languages such as Java, C#, and Python.

 ### :seedling: Learning and Growth:
-   - Actively expanding my cloud expertise through online courses.
+   - Actively expanding my expertise through online courses.
    - Continuously improving my skills by solving tech problems and staying updated with tech articles and resources.

 ###  :zap: Hobbies and Interests: